SIakovlev/CarND_Term2_P1/README.md

 ## Visualisation

-The following graph demonstrates tracking error for Dataset 1
+The following graph compares real and estimated values for car coordinates using data from Dataset 1

 ![alt text][image1]

 ## RMSE

+The accuracy requirement is that the algortihm should perform with RMSE error lower than some threshold values.
+This shown in tables below for both datasets:

 Dataset 1: